bigskysoftware/htmx/www/content/attributes/hx-swap.md

 when a swap occurs, you can use the `transition:true` option for your swap.
 You can also enable this feature globally by setting the `htmx.config.globalViewTransitions` config setting to `true`.

+#### `head` tag handling: `head`

+If you want to modify how a `head` tag found in the new content is handled, you can use the `head` modifier, with one of the following values:

+* `merge` - merge the new head tag elements into the existing element
+* `append` - append the new head tag elements to the existing head tag
+* `none` - ignore any new head tag elements

 #### Timing: `swap` & `settle`

 You can modify the amount of time that htmx will wait after receiving a response to swap the content